pau13-loop/furnace-DIP-kata/README.md

 ![Furnace Diagram](./furnaceDiagram.png "UML")

-> This UML Diagram has been extracted from the book https://ivanderevianko.com/wp-content/uploads/2013/10/Agile-Principles-Patterns-and-Practices-in-C.pdf
+> This UML Diagram has been extracted from the book "Agile Principles, Patterns, and Practices in C#" of Martin C. Robert and Martin Micah

 ---